Calculator

 588 1080

-Field Test: Printing with a Thermal Printer
+Field Test: Printing with a Thermal

-In order to be able to give our customers even better material recommendations for their respective applications, we carried out a field test in cooperation with Meto and tested thermal transfer printing with their PrintHybrid thermal printers.
+In order to be able to give our customers even better material recommendations for their respective applications, we carried out a field test in cooperation with Meto testing thermal transfer printing with their PrintHybrid thermal printers.
 Meto’s PrintHybrid thermal printers can print labels in both direct thermal and thermal transfer.
 Meto_PrintHybrid

 We have carried out this field test for all our standard materials, which can be selected in our calculator.
 Both a wax and a resin ribbon were used.
 The direct thermal paper was imprinted using the direct thermal method without a ribbon.

-Which ribbon to use depends mainly on the material to be imprinted: For foils we recommend a resin ribbon, as wax would not be smudge-proof.
+Which ribbon to use depends mainly on the material to be imprinted: For films, we recommend a resin ribbon, as wax would not be smudge-proof.
 With (open-pored) papers we recommend a wax ribbon, as resin does not hold well on porous surfaces.

-Print speed and temperature also have an influence on the field test result: if the print temperature is too hot and the speed too low, there is a risk that the print head will burn through the backing/carrier – especially with foils.
-However, print speed and temperature can also influence the colour: If you want to achieve a black that is not quite rich, you can combine a low temperature with a fast printing speed and get a grey tone.
+Print speed and temperature also influence the field test result: if the print temperature is too hot and the speed too low, there is a risk that the print head will burn through the backing/carrier – especially with foils.
+However, print speed and temperature can also influence the colour: If you want to achieve a black that is not quite as rich, you can combine a low temperature with a fast printing speed and get a grey tone.

-The Results are in:
+The Results Are in:

 meto-print-test.label.co.uk